 Section Four: Character and Conflict

 Conflict is the fuel that drives narrative--but as far as your reader is concerned, if the conflicts in your novel don't unfold in scenes, they don't actually exist.
 Conflict in scenes also serves to clarify plot and establish character in a way that's unforgettable, strengthening the overall sense of storytelling.

-Topics covered in week four of this course include:
+Topics covered in section four of this course include: